You have no items in your shopping cart

 With our roots in backpacking and hiking, the store has changed a lot, since cleats and climbing rope were among its top sellers.
 Today, Bushwhacker is one of the area's largest bike shops, with a broad assortment of kayaks, clothing, backpacks, and other outdoor gear that changes with every season.
 But for all those who've walked through the doors of this local Peoria store, it continues to be something more.

 For the beginner, it's the starting point, where advice is free, and questions are always encouraged.
 And for the pros, it's the connecting point — the one place where they return time and time again to share their passion for sport.
-And perhaps more than anything, it's that atmosphere of collective exploration that keeps Rich invested after nearly 40 years of retail.
+And perhaps more than anything, it's that atmosphere of collective exploration that keeps Rich invested after 50 years of retail.
+In fact, 2021 is Bushwhacker's 50th anniversary.
 "You can't package that sort of vibe.
 That's real.
 That's us."
 And that's why Bushwhacker continues to be one of Illinois' greatest original brands.

 The owner of Bushwhacker started working at the original store in Champaign in 1974.
 A math nerd turned rock climber.
 Rich quickly decided that exploring all things outdoors was a lot more interesting than key punching old-style IBM cards in the computer lab.
 He opened the Peoria store at Main and University in 1976.